-5.2 Maintaining a record of data processing activities
+8.2 Maintaining a record of data processing activities

-The PSA maintains a written record of all categories of processing activities for which it is responsible in accordance with GDPR Article 30 shared.
+The PSA maintains a written record of all categories of processing activities for which it is responsible in accordance with GDPR Article 30

+8.3 Data Protection agreements with Personal Data Recipients

+On an ongoing basis, the PSA puts in place appropriate contracts / memoranda of understanding / bilateral agreements with third parties with which personal data is shared.
 This includes state agencies and other government departments.
 The agreements specify the purpose of sharing the data, the requirements for security of the data and the requirements for termination of the agreement and the return / deletion of the data shared.

-5.3 Data Protection agreements with Personal Data Recipients

-On an ongoing basis, the PSA puts in place appropriate contracts / memoranda of understanding / bilateral agreements with third parties with which personal data is

-All such agreements are in accordance with the relevant statutory provisions of each body.
+All such agreements must be in accordance with the relevant statutory provisions of each body.

-5.4 Data Protection by design and default
+8.4 Data Protection by design and default